hartwigmedical/pipeline5/README.md

 distributed data storage.

 ### 1.4 Google Compute Engine
 Not all the algorithms in our pipeline are currently suited to ADAM.
-For these tools we've developed a small framework to run them on VMs in Java.
+For these tools we've developed a small framework to run them on virtual machines (VMs) in Java.
 To accomplish this we've created a standard VM image containing a complete repository of external and internal tools, and OS dependencies.

-Using internal APIs we launch VM jobs by generating a bash startup script which will copy inputs and resources, run the tools themselves, and copy the final results (or any errors) back up into google storage.
+Using internal APIs we launch VM jobs by generating a `bash` startup script which will copy inputs and resources, run the tools themselves, and copy the final results (or any errors) back up into Google storage.

-VMs performance profiles can be created to use Google's standard machine type or custom cpu/ram combinations based on the workload's requirements.
+VM performance profiles can be created to use Google's standard machine type or custom cpu/ram combinations based on the workload's requirements.

 ### 1.5 Pipeline Stages